-As of December 31, 2017, Messrs.
-Eppen, Reaves, Slark, Ward and Kenny each had 5,500 shares of restricted stock remaining from a grant made on January 2, 2017 that vests ratably over three years, 3,666 shares of restricted stock remaining from a grant made on January 2, 2016 that vests ratably over three years and 1,833 shares of restricted stock remaining from a grant made on January 2, 2015 that vests ratably over three years.
-Mr. Kenny had 2,750 shares remaining from a grant made on May 20, 2016 that vests ratably over three years.
-Mr. McNitt had 4,125 shares remaining from a grant made on June 20, 2017 that vests ratably over three years.
+As of December 31, 2018, Messrs.
+Reaves, Slark, Ward, and Kenny each had 5,500 shares of restricted stock remaining from a grant made on January 2, 2018 that vests over one year, 3,666 shares of restricted stock remaining from a grant made on January 2, 2017 that vests ratably over three years and 1,833 shares of restricted stock remaining from a grant made on January 2, 2016 that vests ratably over three years.
+Mr. McNitt had 5,500 shares of restricted stock remaining from a grant made on January 2, 2018 that vests over one year and 2,750 shares remaining from a grant made on June 20, 2017 that vests ratably over three years.
+Ms. Boosalis had 4,125 shares remaining from a grant made on May 31, 2018 that vests over one year.
+Mr. Eppen's unvested restricted stock was vested upon his retirement from the Board in November 2018.
 No directors have options.

-Directors who are not our employees received \$100,000 for serving as a director during 2017.
+Directors who are not our employees and served on our board of directors for all of 2018 received \$100,000 for serving as a director during 2018.
 Directors who are our employees do not receive additional compensation for such services.
 Both employee and non-employee directors are reimbursed for their travel and other expenses incurred in connection with attending meetings of the Board of Directors or committees thereof.
-In connection with their 2017 compensation package, on January 2, 2017, Messrs.
-Eppen, Reaves, Slark, Ward and Kenny each received a grant of 5,500 shares or restricted Class A Common Stock with a value on the date of grant of \$240,625.
-In connection with Mr. McNitt's 2017 compensation package, on June 20, 2017, he received a grant of 4,125 shares of restricted Class A Common Stock with a value on the date of grant of \$150,563.
-The restricted stock vests ratably over a three-year period.
+In connection with their 2018 compensation package, on January 2, 2018, Messrs.
+Reaves, Slark, Ward, Kenny and McNitt each received a grant of 5,500 shares or restricted Class A Common Stock with a value on the date of grant of \$270,600.
+In connection with Ms. Boosalis's 2018 compensation package, on May 31, 2018, she received a grant of 4,125 shares of restricted Class A Common Stock with a value on the date of grant of \$206,044.
+The restricted stock vests over a one year period.